Su Ballard (University of Wollongong)

 David Teh (National University of Singapore)

 Gregory L. Ulmer (University of Florida)

-José van Dijck (University of Amsterdam)
+José van Dijck (University of Utrecht)

 Jill Walker (University of Bergen)

 Contributions reprinted from other sources, and invited contributions (including introductions to other articles) will not be sent out for review unless the author so requests.

 All other contributions in the ‘Articles’ section will be automatically double peer reviewed.

 Please note that we do not charge for article submission.
 Neither do we charge for Article Processing.
 We are fully Open Access.